 went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Scrivens, or a variant listed above:

 Scrivens Settlers in United States in the 20th Century

 - Wilfred Nason Scrivens, aged 26, who landed in America from Birmingham, in 1903

-- Robert Scrivens, aged 59, who emigrated to America from Watford, Herts, England, in 1907
+- Robert Scrivens, aged 59, who immigrated to America from Watford, Herts, England, in 1907

 - Albert James Scrivens, aged 19, who settled in America from Peckston, England, in 1909

-- Elizabeth Scrivens, who emigrated to the United States, in 1909
+- Elizabeth Scrivens, who immigrated to the United States, in 1909

 - Clara Scrivens, aged 38, who landed in America from Walthanstow, England, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Scrivens Settlers in New Zealand in the 19th Century